-No new roads or impervious areas proposed.
-At the end of the first phase there will be a 13% reduction in site impervious surface.
+No new roads proposed.
+We are reconfiguring the footprint and access to the connector between Building 6 and Building 5 but the net building footprint remains the same.
+At the end of the first phase there will be an 11% reduction in site impervious surface.
 At the end of the final phase there will be an 18% reduction in site impervious surface.

-6.5.2.5 The proposal will reflect the natural capabilities of the site to support the development.
+- 6.5.2.5 The proposal will reflect the natural capabilities of the site to support the development.
 Buildings, structures, and other features should be located in the areas of the site most suitable for development.
-Environmentally sensitive areas including waterbodies, steep slopes, floodplains, wetlands, significant plant and wildlife habitats, scenic areas, aquifers and archeological and historic resources shall be preserved to the maximum extent;
+Environmentally sensitive areas including waterbodies, steep slopes, floodplains, wetlands, significant plant and wildlife habitats, scenic areas, aquifers and archeological and historic resources shall be preserved to the maximum extent; We are designating 56000 sf of wooded land as open space which will be left undisturbed in perpetuity.
+This is memorialized on the Subdivision survey plan.
+The developed part of the site will go from 98525 sf of impervious to 80791 sf; an 18% reduction.
+Moreover, there will be extensive landscaping and buffering work done in the developed portion of the site such that it will be more park-like. - 6.5.2.6 The proposal will provide for a system of pedestrian ways within the site appropriate to the development and the surrounding area.
+The system will connect building entrances/exits with the parking areas and with existing sidewalks, if they exist or are planned in the vicinity of the project;